abodeltae/Android-Session-Monitor/README.md

 # Android-Session-Monitor
-Android Session Monitor is a simple library to log the start/end time and duration of how long a screen has been visible in android
+Android Session Monitor is a simple library to log the start/end time and duration of how long a screen has been visible in your application

 ## How to use